aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-2/_index.md

 {{% alert color="primary" %}}

 This document describes the changes to the Aspose.Cells API from version 8.7.1 to 8.7.2 that may be of interest to module/application developers.
-It includes not only new and updated public methods, added & removed classes etc., but also a description of any changes in the behavior behind the scenes in Aspose.Cells.
+It includes not only new and updated public methods, added and removed classes, etc., but also a description of any changes in the behavior behind the scenes in Aspose.Cells.

 {{% /alert %}}
 ## **Added APIs**
 ### **Extended the Default Calculation Engine**
-Aspose.Cells APIs have powerful calculation engine that can calculate almost all of the Microsoft Excel functions.
-Moreover, the Aspose.Cells APIs now allow to extend the default calculation engine to meet custom calculation requirements of any application.
+Aspose.Cells APIs have **a** powerful calculation engine that can calculate almost all of the Microsoft Excel functions.
+Moreover, the Aspose.Cells APIs now allow **you** to extend the default calculation engine to meet custom calculation requirements of any application.

-Following APIs have been added with the release of Aspose.Cells for .NET 8.7.2.
+**Following APIs have been added with the release of Aspose.Cells for .NET 8.7.2.**

 1. AbstractCalculationEngine Class
 1. CalculationData Class